SaxyPandaBear/TwitchSongRequests/README.md

 access to modify a user's Spotify playback state.
 The Twitch access is needed in order to allow the service to subscribe to the events, and the Spotify access is required to queue the song in a user's active player.

+The site uses cookies to track whether a user is authenticated or not.

+## Why not YouTube?
+Well, the YouTube API doesn't let you queue videos outside of an iframe player, which means I would need to embed the player inside my website.
+Which, I'm not necessariliy opposed to doing, but that wasn't the original point of this.

 ---
 # For Developers